mora-hugo/mora-hugo/README.md

 ![image](https://user-images.githubusercontent.com/100521440/216778948-f7b34506-4f57-46b6-a13d-83eaded2d04a.png)

 Each player also has a special skill like a teleporter or a drone.
-Currently, we use the null subsystem but it could use STEAM or epic game later.
+Currently, we use the null subsystem but it could use the Steam or EOS subsystem laterr.

 In this project, I was able to create an interaction system with the possibility to drop an item and a session search system like Klems.